formerly know as the Adult Basic and Literacy Education (ABLE)

 The students used a three-dimensional tree design as the background, and they included information about GED preparation, the Career Ready 101/KeyTrain Preparation Class and the ABLE lab.

-The ABLE program, which stands for Adult Basic and Literacy Education, has labs in two locations – at Tri-County Adult Career Center and at The Work Station in The Plains.
+The ABLE program, which stands for Adult Basic and Literacy Education, has labs in two locations – at Tri-County Adult Career Center in Nelsonville and at the OhioMeansJobs - Athens County / The Work Station in The Plains.

 Sally worked with the students in her role as the instructor of the Career Ready 101/KeyTrain Prep class, an internet-based learning system.
 She oversees this class in addition to helping students and community members who wish to enroll in the ABLE/GED program.